 Don’t Make These Meta Robots Noindex Mistakes

-- Don’t place a meta robots noindex tag on a page with inbound link value.
-If so, the page in question should be permanently redirected to another relevant site page.
+- Don’t place a meta robots noindex tag on a page with an inbound link value.
+If so, you should permanently redirect the page in question to another relevant site page.
 Placing the tag will eliminate the valuable link equity that you have.

-- If you’re noindexing a page which is included in main, footer, or supporting navigation, make sure that the directive isn’t “noindex, nofollow” but “noindex, follow” so search engines that are crawling the site can still pass through the links on the noindexed page.
+- If you’re noindexing a page that is included in the main, footer, or supporting navigation, make sure that the directive isn’t “noindex, nofollow” but “noindex, follow” so search engines that are crawling the site can still pass through the links on the noindexed page.